OWASP/www-project-developer-guide/draft/03-introduction.md

  “I am a developer and I need a reference source to navigate the numerous projects and describe the security activities I really should be doing”

-Or you can regard this guide as a companion document to the OWASP [Wayfinder][wayfinder] project: the Wayfinder maps out the many OWASP tools, projects and documents - the Developer Guide provides some context for them.
+Or you can regard this guide as a companion document to the OWASP [Application Wayfinder][wayfinder] project: the Wayfinder maps out the many OWASP tools, projects and documents with the Developer Guide providing some context.

 ![Application Wayfinder Diagram](../assets/images/owasp-wayfinder.png "OWASP Application Wayfinder")